-Conditional display/graphics lets you display a graphic (or text, or video clip) on the screen, based on a level (or levels) included in a product concept.
-For example, a graphic is shown based on the first four attributes in this study on polyethylene utility tabes (size, leg style, color, and fold-in-half feature):
+Conditional display/graphics lets you display a graphic (or text, or video clip) on the screen, based on a level (or levels) included in a product concept (a similar feature is also available in CBC).
+For example, a graphic is shown based on the first four attributes in this study on polyethylene utility tables (size, leg style, color, and fold-in-half feature):

 Conditional display can be shown above or below the concept.
 Or, conditional display elements can even replace text within concept.